VZout/VirtualEye/README.md

 ## License
 VirtualEye is under MIT license.
 It means, you can create your own game on it, sell it, authorize it, but you MUST write that VirtualEye is Dmitro Szewczuk own.

-## How to build
+## How to build(Linux)
+1. Install gcc compiler
-1. Install SDL2 and SDL2_image.
+2. Install SDL2 and SDL2_image.
-2. Clone repo by:
+3. Clone repo by:

   $ git clone https://github.com/bjornus/VirtualEye.git

-3. Make it
+4. Make it

   $ cd VirtualEye

   $ make

-4. Run it!
+5. Run it!

   $ cd tests/Pong